buddypond/app-template/ReadMe.md

 ---

-### 3. Add Your BuddyPond API Key to Github
+### 3. Add Your Buddy Pond API Key to Github

 In your new Github repo:

 1. Go to **Settings** → **Secrets and variables** → **Actions** → **New repository secret**
 2. Create a secret named `BP_API_KEY`
-3. Copy in your BuddyPond API Key
+3. Copy in your Buddy Pond API Key

 ---

 ### 3. Configure Your Upload Target

-In `.github/workflows/deploy.yml`, update this section with your BuddyPond info:
+In `.github/workflows/deploy.yml`, update this section with your Buddy Pond info:

 ```yaml
 - uses: buddypond/upload-action@v1